Holydh/Descenders_VRmod/README.md

 # Descenders VR mod

-Here's a VR mod I worked on for Descenders.
+Here's a VR mod I worked on for Descenders using Bepinex and HarmonyX.

 Things I patched :
 - All the original camera views are there but tweaked to match well with VR.
 X and Z axis are stuck to horizon for every views except first person, no more camera shake, no more fov changes.